PavlosNikToum/NewsAPP/README.md

 Last but not least, it has to be referred that when user types a choice of the menu, there are full and clear instructions to help them decide what parameters should type about the news they want to search for.

-P.S. Ιn order to run this project, user has to write firstly their apiKey and ipv6 following the instructions in README of repository «NewsAPΙ».
+P.S. Ιn order to run the project, user has to import both repositories «NewsAPI» and «NewsAPP» in their Java programm (I personally used the Eclipse IDE for Java Developers).
+Also, before running the programm, user has to write firstly their apiKey and ipv6 following the instructions in README of repository «NewsAPΙ».